-If data volume is not sufficient for analysis after 6 months of data collection, we will consider termination of this feasibility project.
+If data volume is not sufficient for analysis after data collection, we will consider termination of this project.

 10. PROTECTION OF HUMAN SUBJECTS

 10.1.
 Ethical approval and subject consent

 Informed consents not applicable in this collection of data offered willingly to public internet forums by self-selected patients.
 Data will be collected only from sites that permit it by their user agreements and ethics approval is not required.